Claussen Simon Composition Prize

+The Claussen Simon Foundation awards, for the third time, a composition prize to a young composer in cooperation with the Elbphilharmonie Hamburg and the NDR Elbphilharmonie Orchestra.
 The composition prize is awarded in the form of a commissioned work for orchestra.
-The piece will be premiered in the Elbphilharmonie Grand Hall as part of the »Elbphilharmonie Visions« festival in February 2025, with the NDR Elbphilharmonie Orchestra performing under Alan Gilbert.
+The orchestral piece will be premiered in the Elbphilharmonie Grand Hall as part of the »Elbphilharmonie Visions« festival in February 2027, with the NDR Elbphilharmonie Orchestra performing under the direction of Alan Gilbert.

 The objective of the composition prize is to allow a young composer to have a work for full orchestra performed in a high-profile setting, while also providing creative and organisational support over the course of the composition process.
 Through the collaboration between the three renowned institutions, the successful composer will secure extensive funding, gain valuable experience and receive active support as they seek to establish themselves as a professional composer.
 A core element of the composition process is direct exchange with key figures from the orchestra, concert hall and foundation.